You will definitely go bananas for this sweet and decadent dessert!

 FOOLPROOF PUFF PASTRY DIRECTIONS:

-NOTE: Frozen butter is my secret ingredient.
+NOTE: Frozen butter is the secret ingredient here.
 The colder the butter, the flakier the pastry.